roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-14 ****** byJust_Plain_Bob© I stopped at Harry's and as we munched on our meal she made another attempt to get me to tell her why I had fucked her mother.
+I stopped at Harry's and as we munched on our meal she made another attempt to get me to tell her why I had fucked her mother.
 I hesitated and then I told her what I told Marcus I would say.

  "I didn't fuck your mother Princess.
 I am ashamed to admit that I tried like hell to fuck her, but she just wouldn't give it up.
 I think that if I would have had a couple of more hours I could have made it happen, but she had to get home."